dnsimple/dnsimple-support/content/articles/dnssec.markdown

 </note>

 <note>
-This article describes a feature that is only available to the [new plans](/articles/new-plans#newer-plans-only).
+This article describes a feature that is only available with [new plans](/articles/new-plans#newer-plans-only).
 </note>

 ### Table of Contents {#toc}